 - 1. Go to Settings. - 2.
 Touch Network & Internet > Wi-Fi. - 3.
 Slide the switch to the ON position. - 4.
 The device searches for WLANs in the area and lists them on the screen. - 5.
 Scroll through the list and select the desired WLAN network. - 6.
 Touch the desired network.
 If network security is Open, the device automatically connects to the network.
 For all other network security, a dialog box appears. - 7.
-If network security is WPA/WPA2-Personal, or WEP, enter the required password and then touch Connect. - If network security is WPA/WPA2-Personal, WPA3-Personal, or WEP, enter the required password and then touch Connect.

-- 9. If network security is WPA/WPA2/WPA3 Enterprise: - a) Touch the EAP method drop-down list and select one of the following: - PEAP - · TLS - TTLS - PWD - LEAP - b) Fill in the appropriate information.
-Options vary depending on the EAP method chosen. - When selecting CA certificate, Certification Authority (CA) certificates are installed using the Security settings. - When using the EAP methods PEAP, TLS, or TTLS, specify a domain. - Touch Advanced options to display additional network options. - 10.
+If network security is WPA/WPA2-Personal, WPA3-Personal, or WEP, enter the required password and then touch Connect. - 8.
+If network security is WPA/WPA2/WPA3 Enterprise: - a) Touch the EAP method drop-down list and select one of the following: - PEAP - · TLS - TTLS - PWD - · SIM - AKA - AKA' - LEAP - b) Fill in the appropriate information.
+Options vary depending on the EAP method chosen. - When selecting CA certificate, Certification Authority (CA) certificates are installed using the Security settings. - When using the EAP methods PEAP, TLS, or TTLS, specify a domain. - Touch Advanced options to display additional network options. - 9.
 If the network security is WPA3-Enterprise 192-bit: - Touch CA certificate and select a Certification Authority (CA) certificate.
 Note: Certificates are installed using the Security settings. - Touch User certificate and select a user certificate.
 Note: User certificates are installed using the Security settings. - In the Identity text box, enter the username credentials.

 NOTE: By default, the network Proxy is set to None and the IP settings is set to DHCP.
-See Configuring for a Proxy Server on page 106 for setting the connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 107 for setting the device to use a static IP address.
+See Configuring for a Proxy Server on page 127 for setting the connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 127 for setting the device to use a static IP address.

-11. Touch Connect.
+10. Touch Connect.